maazcognizant/SentinelCommand/README.md

 It functions as an AI-powered enterprise command center that combines organizational memory, parallel reasoning, executive decision support, and Neuro SAN multi-agent orchestration into a single workflow.

-The platform demonstrates how enterprise AI systems can move beyond conversation and become active decision-support infrastructure.
+The platform demonstrates how enterprise AI can move beyond conversation and become active decision-support infrastructure.

 ---